Are VPNs worth it? – That’s the main theme of this guide.

 Essentially, other than bypassing geo-restrictions, a Smart DNS cannot help you in other areas.
 For instance, you cannot torrent safely or protect your online security and identity.

-Also, they are high chances that a Smart DNS may not be reliable.
+Also, they are high chance that a Smart DNS may not be reliable.
 This is why you need a paid VPN.

 For devices that don’t support VPN apps, you can use the VPN service on your router.